WakeTechBrandon/tech-portfolio/website/blog/2022-12-5-Overwatch-2-Gameplay-Hero-Doomfist-Philosophy.md

 - Add an additional 6 seconds if Doomfist lands without canceling the ability (Performing the Slam).

 ###### Power Block
-Power Block is not a hated ability by my terms at all and moving the ability to the backward input is another callback to the "Fighting-Game" genre in which characters would "block" when walking backward and performing a "frame-perfect" block resulted in a 100% damage mitigation for that attack.
+Power Block is objectively a terrible defensive abilty for a "Tank" character to have.
+It is selfish and does not protect teammates, and the only excellent part is powering up when it is successful.
 Power Block would be able to grab Orisa\'s Javelin, Hog\'s Hook, Queen\'s Knife and any other projectiles classified as "Melee" for the duration of that "Frame perfect" block.

+- Power Block has 8s Cooldown (Season 1)
-- Move Power Block to the backward input
+- Power Block has 2.5s Duration (Season 1)
-- Power Block now "Parries" which mitigates 100% frontal damage and reflects certain attacks for the first 0.7 seconds.
+- Power Block now mitigates 100% frontal damage and reflects certain attacks for the first 0.7 seconds.
+See "Power Parry" below.
-  - Power Parry successfully blocking 100 damage will end the current Power Block, granting Empowered Punch, and delay Power Parry's cooldown for 2 seconds.
-    - Power Block must be activated again by letting go and then holding the backward input again.
-If Power Block is not reactivated within the 2 second window then Power parry will go on cooldown.
-  - Reflecting a "Melee Projectile" ends the current Power Block and delays the cooldown for Power Parry for 2 seconds.
-  - Power Parry Duration cuts in half for each success until 0.0166 seconds.
-Duration is reset when Power Parry goes on cooldown.
-  - Power Parry has a 0.5 seconds reflect cast time (Doom catches Hog\'s hook and pulls him, catches Orisa\'s Javelin and throws it, catches Queen\'s Jagged Blade and throws it)
-    - Reflect cast-time is performed during Power Parry's duration.
-So Cooldown is delayed for 2 seconds AFTER performing the reflect.
-- Power Block instead mitigates 10% frontal damage after being held for 0.7 seconds.
+  - Power Block instead mitigates 10% frontal damage after being held for 0.7 seconds, and can no longer award Empowered Punch.
 - Power Block now extends around Doom's sides (More forgiving and consistent mitigation, Less forgiving back exposure)
 - Power Block removes line-of-sight for players behind Doomfist during Power Block.
 - Power Block now body-blocks damage from attacks.